metisjs/metis-ui/src/components/form/demo/complex-form-control.md

 ## en-US

 This demo shows how to use `Form.Item` with multiple controls. `<Form.Item name="field" />` will only bind the control(Input/Select) which is the only children of it.
-Imagine this case: you added some text description after the Input, then you have to wrap the Input by an extra `<Form.Item name="field">`. `style` property of `Form.Item` could be useful to modify the nested form item layout, or use `<Form.Item noStyle />` to turn it into a pure form-binded component(like `getFieldDecorator` in 3.x).
+Imagine this case: you added some text description after the Input, then you have to wrap the Input by an extra `<Form.Item name="field">`. `style` property of `Form.Item` could be useful to modify the nested form item layout, or use `<Form.Item noStyle />` to turn it into a pure form-binded component.

 ```diff
 - <Form.Item label="Field" name="field">